Triple A Rules for Revised Tournaments

 Order Of Loss in battles (OOL):

 In general, first the inexpensive and weaker defending units (as determined by IPC value) are removed, and only after that the more expensive units are removed.
 The software automatically removes both attacking and defending units according to the standard-OOL (Order of Loss).
-The attacker has the possibility to manually correct the OOL for his units.
-He may do this by manually correcting the appropriate fields.
+The attacker has the possibility to manually correct the OOL for his/her units.
+The player may do this by manually correcting the appropriate fields.
 For example: Attack on GER, 4th battle round: 1arm 4ftr 1bmb (attacking) vs 1inf 2ftr (defending).
 Say the defense scores two hits, then the software will automatically remove the tank and one of the fighters as losses.
-If the attacker prefers to conquer the territory instead of just clearing it, he will rather want to keep the tank and sacrifice a second fighter.
-He changes this manually,and then he continues rolling.
-Of course, the attacker is not allowed to change the order of loss for the defender, unless the defender specifically had told him to do so beforehand.
+If the attacker prefers to conquer the territory instead of just clearing it, the player will rather want to keep the tank and sacrifice a second fighter.
+The player changes this manually,and then continues rolling.
+Of course, the attacker is not allowed to change the order of loss for the defender, unless the defender specifically had told the attacker to do so beforehand.

-For some battles, the defender may, depending on his strategy, wish to give an OOL that is different from standard OOL.
+For some battles, the defender may, depending on strategy, wish to give an OOL that is different from standard OOL.
 The defender has to declare this special OOL when ending his turn.
-To do this, he may either state a concrete order of loss (e.g.: OOL = trns, bb, 1st ftr, ac, 2nd ftr) or set a general stop signal.
+To do this, the player may either state a specific order of loss (e.g.: OOL = trns, bb, 1st ftr, ac, 2nd ftr) or set a general stop signal.
 Please take great care when using this latter option - it is very time consuming and causes quite a delay in the game.

 For Multinational defense, that being units of different nations defending one attacked territory.
 If the attacker plans to withdraw, depending on the circumstances it can make a big difference to which nation the surviving units may belong.
-In this case the attacker may ask the defender what units of what nation he wants to lose first and then base his decision whether to withdraw or to continue the fight.
-If the attacker does not use this option, the defender is entitled to freely chose what units of what nation are taken as losses before commencing his turn.
+In this case the attacker may ask the defender what units of what nation the player wants to lose first and then base the decision whether to withdraw or to continue the fight.
+If the attacker does not use this option, the defender is entitled to freely chose what units of what nation are taken as losses before commencing the turn.
 Of course, this only applies to units of one kind (e.g. inf), otherwise standard OOL applies.

 Example: Russia is attacked defended by 20inf 2ftr RUS; 10inf 2arm 2ftr UK; 6inf 3arm 3ftr USA.

-Suppose the attacker hits 20 times and then pulls back, the defender then may freely choose whose infantry he loses before he commences the next turn.
-For example, he could chose to lose all Russian inf, or 10 British + 6 American + 4 Russian, or any other combination of 20 infantry.
-He may not, however, chose to lose armor or fighter as losses, unless as stated above, a pre-determined OOL is indicated, which may include different OOL for different multinational forces, again for emphasis, an OOL that is communicated BEFORE the battle begins.
+Suppose the attacker hits 20 times and then pulls back, the defender then may freely choose whose infantry is lost before the player commences the next turn.
+For example, the player could chose to lose all Russian inf, or 10 British + 6 American + 4 Russian, or any other combination of 20 infantry.
+The Player may not, however, chose to lose armor or fighter as losses, unless as stated above, a pre-determined OOL is indicated, which may include different OOL for different multinational forces, again for emphasis, an OOL that is communicated BEFORE the battle begins.

 Process for violation of these rules: